Aasish204/Aasish204/README.md

 <h1>Hi, I'm Aasish Kharel</h1>
-<p>A tech enthusiast and full stack MERN developer.
-I have hands-on experience with React, Node.js, Express, and MongoDB.
-I am constantly learning and ready to take on any technology that comes my way.
-I focus on building projects that challenge my skills.
-I am exploring AI integration and continuously improving my skills.
-My goal is to grow as a developer and build meaningful products that can solve real world problem. </p>
+<p>I am a passionate tech enthusiast and full-stack MERN developer with hands-on experience in React.js, Node.js, Express.js, and MongoDB.
+I enjoy building scalable and user-focused applications that solve real-world problems.
+I constantly challenge myself with new projects and technologies to expand my skills and stay ahead in the evolving tech landscape.
+Currently, I am exploring AI integration and intelligent system design to build smarter and more impactful solutions.
+I believe in continuous learning, strong problem-solving, and writing clean, efficient code.
+My goal is to grow into a skilled software engineer and innovator, creating meaningful products that make a real difference. </p>
 <h2> Languages and Tools I Use</h2>
 <p>
   <!-- Frontend -->